 - Tournament formats do not reflect the concept of min-leagues and generally require some participants to travel outside of their municipality boarders.

 - To support public health contact tracing efforts, representatives for each organization/arena rental must collect the names and contact information of all attendees within their cohort/mini league.

 - The RRC reserves the right to verify participants against the cohort list at any time.

 RRC staff will be monitoring arena usage to ensure that government guidelines and facility terms and conditions are being followed during the reserved ice rental.
 These have been put into place for the health and safety of all guests and staff within the facility.

 Guidelines and terms and conditions are subject to change.

 Facility Hours of Operation

-Upon closing the facilities in March, all membership types including annual, continuous, monthly and punch passes were put on hold and since then no dues have been collected.
-Upon re-opening and re-activation, memberships will be extended for the length of time they were impacted by the closures.
+- Upon closing the facilities in March, all membership types including annual, continuous, monthly and punch passes were put on hold.

-- If members choose not to re-activate their membership, their membership will remain on hold until August 1, 2020.
+- If members chose not to re-activate, their membership remains on hold until August 1, 2020.

-- After August 1, all memberships will be re-activated and those on a payment plan will resume their billing on August 15, 2020.
+August 15: Those on a payment plan will resume their billing